Clackamas + Broomfield are Now Open - Offering TMS Therapy, Spravato & Med Management

 Step 2: Relax

-Treatment lasts for 20 minutes.
-You will be fully awake and able to drive home afterward.
+Treatment lasts for about 20 minutes.
+You will be fully awake, able to drive home and return to your daily activities.

 Step 3: Repeat